agilesix/AgileSix.com/src/pages/team.md

   other.
 join-title: Join our team
 join-body: >-
-  Agile Six has offices in San Diego, CA, Washington, DC and Baltimore, MD, but most of our staff is remote.
+  Agile Six has offices in San Diego, CA, Washington, DC, and Baltimore, MD, but most of our staff is remote.
 That allows our employees a better work-life balance, and offers us the best talent from across the country.